Using content marketing to attract visitors to your website? Don’t buy into these 16 myths.

 You might have something set up on your website that sends automatic copies of your content to the social networks.
 People are wise to this practice.
 They don’t like automated posts.
 If you’re going to automate, at least create some conversation in the comments section to show that a human is monitoring the activity.

 15. Longer is better

-In general, people that find your content on the web aren’t looking to stay long.
+In general, people who find your content on the web aren’t looking to stay long.
 Stick with 500-1,000 words for your text content and no more than a couple of minutes on your video.
 Above all, test your content.
 Not all audiences are the same.
 Use these as general guidelines.

 16. Stuff it with keywords

-The phrase, keyword ratio used to run around the blogging circles.
+The phrase “keyword ratio” used to run around the blogging circles.
 Simply, you were supposed to stuff your content with a certain amount of keywords.
 For every 100 words you wrote, you would include a keyword once, for example.

 Today, it’s all about natural writing.
 Write how you would talk or write for real.

 Don’t listen to everything you hear.
 Content marketing is evolving so fast that information develops and changes rapidly.
 Take time to read the newest articles each day or you risk being behind.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.